featureflow/featureflow-javascript-sdk/README.md

 #### `featureflow.evaluate(featureKey)`
 Returns an object that can be used to help evaluate feature values in an expressive way.
 ##### `featureflow.evaluate(featureKey).is(value)`
-Evaluates the value of a feature for the given context.
+Evaluates the value of a feature for the given user.

 | Params | Type | Default | Description |
 |---------------|----------|--------------|----------------------------------------------------------------|